ziyanzeng/ugot-auto/README.md

 ### Webpage Control Panel
-*Integrated with a local server, communicates via WebSocket*
+*Integrated with a local server, communicates via WebSocket* *ps: this front end webpage might look terrible, as I am not a frontend person, it is just usable, lol*
 - **Manual Command Selection Buttons**
 - **Video Stream Preview**
 - **PID Tuning with Reaction Curve**